kenglxn/QueryByExample/README.md

         .setMaxResults(10)
         .getResultList();

-// override the Matching logic (defaults to exact) QBE.using(entityManager)
+// override the Matching logic (defaults to EXACT) QBE.using(entityManager)
     .query(Entity.class)
     .by(new Pojo("foo"))